Money Musk

-"Money Musk" (/'mʌnɪ mʌsk/), alternatively "Monymusk" or other variations, is a contra dance first published in 1786.
+"Money Musk" (/'mʌnɪ mʌsk/), alternatively spelled "Monymusk" or other variations, is a country dance first published in 1785.
 It was named after a 1776 strathspey by Daniel Dow which is played to accompany it, which itself was named after the House of Monymusk baronial estate.
 The dance features a central theme of reoriented lines, and is regarded as moderately difficult.
 It is still widely danced today, and is considered a traditional "chestnut".